xtalio/xtal-commerce/README.md

 ![Xtal Commerce Screenshot](screenshot-xtal-commerce.png)
 An eCommerce platform based on [LoopBack](http://loopback.io), and the ZRECore data model templates.

 Requires the Strongloop loopback cli tool.
-Xtal Commerce development is done in ES6 (io.js)
+Xtal Commerce development is done in ES6 (using Node v4.0.0 or higher)

 - Strongloop Loopback cli tool
 - Ruby SASS gem